ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 afterwards the three gentlemen entered the room.
 Colonel Fitzwilliam, who led the way, was about thirty, not handsome, but in person and address most truly the gentleman.
-Mr. Darcy looked just as he had been used to look in Hertfordshire--paid his compliments, with his usual reserve, to Mrs. Collins, and whatever might be his feelings toward her friend, met her with every appearance of composure.
+Mr. Darcy looked just as he had been used to look in Hertfordshire -- paid his compliments, with his usual reserve, to Mrs. Collins, and whatever might be his feelings toward her friend, met her with every appearance of composure.
 Elizabeth merely curtseyed to him without saying a word.